 That’s it, the dealer then just repeats the game.
 With you placing at least the minimum bet indicating you are in.

 Simply knowing the rules of how to play is only the first small step, next you have to work out WHY you would do any one of the above steps.
 While simply playing for fun and guessing your way through can be a giggle, you will find a lot of the other players will be less amused!

 A lot of people play by what is known as BlackJack Strategy and it’s often expected you do the same.
-This basically means the following of set plays depending on which cards you and the dealer are delt.
+This basically means the following of set plays depending on which cards you and the dealer are dealt.
 As a total newbie, you are going to have far too much going on to be worrying about tables and which plays you must play.
-The first time I sat down at a table the stress and pressure meant everything just went blank and despite months of practising the ability to recall any strategy went.
+The first time I sat down at a table the stress and pressure meant everything just went blank and despite months of practicing the ability to recall any strategy went.
 Playing whatever I wanted, despite being chastised by the player to my left meant I left the table well up.
-Playing perfect strategy means minimising your losses playing a bit more randomly means you are more likely to lose but over the short term anything can happen, and you may well be afflicted with Beginners luck as I was.
+Playing perfect strategy means minimizing your losses playing a bit more randomly means you are more likely to lose but over the short term anything can happen, and you may well be afflicted with beginner’ luck as I was.
 Much to the annoyance of those around.

 Still the more confident with the rules and the game the better so we still advise a lot of practice.
 We use Strategy Trainers that score your plays to check if you are playing right.
 Get these scores down so you are normally right and you have a chance of doing OK when you hit the tables.